 Welcome!
-You are invited to join a webinar: Editorial Webinar: The role of hyperscalers in enterprise 5G.
+You are invited to join a webinar: Editorial Webinar: The role of hyperscalers in enterprise 5G and edge.
 After registering, you will receive a confirmation email about joining the webinar.

 Topic

-Editorial Webinar: The role of hyperscalers in enterprise 5G
+Editorial Webinar: The role of hyperscalers in enterprise 5G and edge

 Description

-Major cloud providers like Google Cloud are steadily making inroads with enterprises looking to embrace the Industry 4.0 movement and take advantage of localized data processing and the real-time responsiveness it enables.
+Major cloud providers like Google Cloud are steadily making inroads with enterprises looking to embrace the Industry 4.0 movement and take advantage of localized data processing and the near real-time responsiveness it enables.
 5G connectivity is also at the core of the movement but it is the combination of 5G and edge that will bring true innovation for enterprises moving to Industry 4.0.

-Can hyperscalers and CSPs go it alone or does this present the opportunity to build out mobile edge compute infrastructure ecosystem and deliver on the low latency hype surrounding 5G?
-Learn how hyperscalers, CSPs, and other ecosystem players can once again transform how we work and play.
+Can hyperscalers and CSPs go it alone or does this present the opportunity to build out a mobile edge compute infrastructure ecosystem and deliver on the low latency hype surrounding 5G.
+Learn how hyperscalers, CSPs, and other ecosystem players can once again transform how we live, work and play.

 Speakers: